takezoj/landed-legal/privacy-policy.md

 ## 8. Children's privacy

-Landed is not directed at children, and we don't knowingly collect data from anyone under 13 [FILL IN — 16 if you want to align with GDPR instead of COPPA].
+Landed is not directed at children, and we don't knowingly collect data from anyone under 13.

 ## 9. Changes to this policy